History

 To further deepen the children’s learning, our English curriculum features a range of texts that compliment our history topics.
 Click here to learn more.
 Cross-curricular learning opportunities are also made in other subjects whenever appropriate.

-Student leaders work closely with teachers to ensure learning is relevant, engaging and aspirational at Penwortham.
+Pupil leaders work closely with teachers to ensure learning is relevant, engaging and aspirational at Penwortham.
 They have regular meetings with teaching staff to review our history curriculum and suggest possible improvements.

 Our thoughts about History at Penwortham: